 Admittedly, the absence of the word "other" from the opening phrase of the Impeachment Clause is weak evidence of the proposition put forward in this Article.
 Where, as here, the text is ambiguous, it is natural to turn to legislative history.
 In fact, in early drafts of the Impeachment Clause the word "other" immediately preceded "civil Officers," but it was taken out by the Committee of Style.
 Thus, the absence of the word "other" from the final draft does not appear to be accident or happenstance.
-Rather, it appears to be a distinct choice.
-Nothing could have been simpler than leaving well enough alone.
+Rather, it appears to be a n.10 (Gajarsa, J., concurring in part and concurring in the en banc judgment) (suggesting that the Impeachment Clause is ambiguous on this point).

-^{34.} See supra notes 12-17 and accompanying text (suggesting that the distinction between officers of the United States and officers under the United States may be relevant to constitutional discourse).
+34. See supra notes 12-17 and accompanying text (suggesting that the distinction between officers of the United States and officers under the United States may be relevant to constitutional discourse).
 But cf. supra note 28 (noting the same distinction but suggesting that the President is in neither category).

-^{35.} On September 8, 1787, after the Convention agreed on the general contours of the impeachment power, and that that power would extend to the presidency, the Convention added the following language: "The vice-President and other Civil officers of the U. S. shall be removed from office on impeachment and conviction as aforesaid" 2 FARRAND, supra note 17, at 552 (emphasis added); see also 2 FARRAND, supra note 17, at 545 (same).
+35. On September 8, 1787, after the Convention agreed on the general contours of the impeachment power, and that that power would extend to the presidency, the Convention added the following language: "The vice-President and other Civil officers of the U. S. shall be removed from office on impeachment and conviction as aforesaid . . . ."
+2 FARRAND, supra note 17, at 552 (emphasis added); see also 2 FARRAND, supra note 17, at 545 (same).

-^{36.} The Impeachment Clause as reported by the Committee of Style on September 12, 1787, is nearly identical to the version of the clause appearing in the final draft, which is the Constitution as we know it today.
+36. The Impeachment Clause as reported by the Committee of Style on September 12, 1787, is nearly identical to the version of the clause appearing in the final draft, which is the Constitution as we know it today.
 See 2 FARRAND, supra note 17, at 600 ("The president, vice-president, and all civil officers of the United States, shall be removed from office on impeachment for, and conviction of treason, bribery, or other high crimes and misdemeanors.").
 The Impeachment Clause as reported by the Committee of Style differs from the final version only in regard to punctuation and capitalization.

-^{37.} But see Friedman, supra note 10, at 1720 n.72 ("There is no indication that the changed language [in which the word 'other' was dropped] was meant to suggest that the president and vice-president were not 'officers of the United States."").
+37. But see Friedman, supra note 10, at 1720 n.72 ("There is no indication that the changed language [in which the word 'other' was dropped] was meant to suggest that the president and vice-president were not 'officers of the United States.").
 In opposition to Professor Friedman's view, I suggest that the changed text itself is some substantial indication that neither the President nor the Vice President is an "officer of the United States."
 Cf. infra note 77 and accompanying text (describing how the language of the Elector Incompatibility Clause was changed from officers of the United States to officers... under the United States).
-My own view is that this is a carefully choreographed pattern, rooted in private law drafting norms.
-Compare supra notes 22-27 and accompanying text (describing private law drafting norms), with supra notes 17-21 and accompanying text (describing the intuitions supporting the conventional view).
+My own view is that this is a carefully choreographed pattern, rooted in private law drafting norms, with supra notes 17-21 and accompanying text (describing the intuitions supporting the conventional view).